-Thanks to its new biogas laboratory, the University of Hohenheim (Baden-Württemberg) shows how such facilities can be better designed and operated in the future.
-The biogas plants just produced 65 megawatts at the end of the millennium.
-They should produce close to 1000 by the end of next year.
-And the number of installations should, according to the professional association of biogas (Fachverband Biogas), go from 2500 to 4000.
+Thanks to its new biogas laboratory, the University of Hohenheim (Baden-Württemberg) is showing how such installations can be designed and operated even better in the future.
+Biogas plants were producing just 65 megawatts at the end of the millennium.
+They are expected to produce nearly 1000 by the end of next year.
+And the number of installations should, according to the professional biogas association (Fachverband Biogas), increase from 2500 to 4000.

-Director of the National Institute of Building and Agricultural Machinery.
-With 28 reactors, the installation allows simultaneous testing of different biomass materials with different devices and processes.
-The reactors are also filled under control of a machine and the
+director of the national institute of building and agricultural machinery.
+With 28 reactors, the installation makes it possible to simultaneously test different biomass materials with different devices and methods.
+The reactors are also filled under the control of a machine and the

 The amount of gas produced is automatically captured by a computer.